whitestike/SAM-studentenkaart/readme.md

     we used acr122u -> https://www.acs.com.hk/en/products/3/acr122u-usb-nfc-reader/ top link

 at last before you start you need to download the libusb files end put them in the right files

+see that your database login is filled in otherwise its not going to work